-In October 2019, REGENXBIO Inc., or REGENXBIO, exercised its option to license our SCS Microinjector technology for in-office delivery of adeno-associated virus, or AAV,-based therapeutics to the SCS to potentially treat AMD, diabetic retinopathy and certain other conditions for which chronic anti-VEGF treatment is currently the standard of care.
+In October 2019, REGENXBIO Inc., or REGENXBIO, exercised its option to license our SCS Microinjector technology for in-office delivery of adeno-associated virus, or AAV-based therapeutics to the SCS to potentially treat AMD, diabetic retinopathy and certain other conditions for which chronic anti-VEGF treatment is currently the standard of care.
 REGENXBIO is currently conducting two multi-center, open-label, randomized, controlled, dose-escalation Phase 2 clinical trials evaluating the efficacy, safety and tolerability of suprachoroidal delivery of RGX-314 using our SCS Microinjector technology: a Phase 2 trial entitled AAVIATE for the treatment of wet AMD and a second Phase 2 trial entitled ALTITUDE for the treatment of diabetic retinopathy.
-REGENXBIO has reported positive initial data from both clinical trials.
-Both ALTITUDE and AAVIATE continue to enroll in the next cohorts.
+REGENXBIO has reported positive initial data from both clinical trials and that it has completed patient enrollment in both ALTITUDE and AAVIATE.
+We expect REGENXBIO to disclose additional data from these trials in 2022.

 In July 2019, Aura Biosciences, or Aura, licensed our SCS Microinjector to deliver Aura's proprietary drug candidates into the SCS for the potential treatment of certain ocular cancers, including choroidal melanoma.
 Aura is currently conducting a Phase 2 trial in choroidal melanoma comprised of an open-label, dose escalation phase and a randomized, masked dose expansion phase.
 Aura reported positive initial data on its Phase 2 clinical trial for the treatment of choroidal melanoma in October 2021.
-We expect Aura to disclose additional safety and efficacy data from this trial in 2022.
+We expect Aura to disclose additional data from this trial in 2022.

 In March 2020, we entered into a license agreement, or the Arctic Vision License Agreement, with Arctic Vision (Hong Kong) Limited, or Arctic Vision.
 Pursuant to the Arctic Vision License Agreement, we granted an exclusive license to Arctic Vision to develop, distribute, promote, market and commercialize XIPERE, subject to specified exceptions, in China, Hong Kong, Macau, Taiwan and South Korea, or the Arctic Territory.
 During 2021, we entered into amendments to the Arctic Vision License Agreement to expand the territories covered by the license to include India and the ASEAN Countries (Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand, and Vietnam) and Australia and New Zealand.
 In December 2020, Arctic Vision announced approval of its IND for a Phase 3 clinical trial of ARVN001 (known as XIPERE in the U.S.) in China.
 Arctic Vision has branded ARVN001 as Arcatus.
-In November 2021, Arctic Vision announced dosing of the first patient in a Phase 3 clinical trial of ARVN001 for the treatment of macular edema associated with uveitis.
-In March 2022, Arctic Vision announced dosing of the first patient in a Phase 1 clinical trial of ARVN011 in China for the treatment of diabetic macular edema.
+In November 2021, Arctic Vision announced dosing of the first patient in a Phase 1 clinical trial of ARVN011 in China for the treatment of diabetic macular edema.